jelkand/graphql-kata/README.md

 Write a mutation, and update from the API explorer.

-### Exercise 3:

-Use Apollo to request the information and feed it into a react component.

 ### Exercise 4:

 Extend the query using a third party API